478mkharb/devops-learning/Interview/Linux-Kernel-Parameters.md

 sudo sysctl -w net.ipv4.ip_local_reserved_ports="30000-30010,8080"
 ```

-The Linux kernel documentation notes that this setting is independent of `ip_local_port_range`; both are considered when selecting automatically allocated ports. citeturn976649search0
+The Linux kernel documentation notes that this setting is independent of `ip_local_port_range`; both are considered when selecting automatically allocated ports.
+See the [Linux kernel networking sysctl documentation](https://docs.kernel.org/admin-guide/sysctl/net.html).

 This is useful when specific ports must remain available for known services.